 Hares prefer open country with the presence of tussock or rocks to hide amongst.
 They are widespread in grasslands, woodlands, agriculture and urban areas of Victoria.

 Currently, hares are limited to south-eastern Australia's temperate climate which replicates the cool European climate from where they originate.

 Hares are vulnerable to predators both as leverets and as adults.
 Foxes and feral cats will hunt adult hares and leverets, while wedge-tailed eagles are a major threat to adult hares.

 Diseases and parasites

-European hares are prone to several different parasites and diseases that can cause a higher mortality rates than predators.
-European hares are also be affected by RHDV2, a form of the calicivirus.
+Hares are prone to several different parasites and diseases that can cause a higher mortality rates than predators.
+Hares are also be affected by RHDV2, which is a form of the calicivirus.
 Importantly, RHDV1 K5 has never been shown to affect any species other than rabbits.

 Four species of nematodes, six species of coccidian, liver flukes and two species of dog tapeworms are all internal parasites that infect European hares in Australia.
 Several species of external parasites have also been observed on European hares in Australia including the:

 - stickfast flea (Echidnophaga myrmecobii)